Premutation Carriers

 CGG Repeat Ranges

-A premutation carrier is an individual, male or female, who has between 55-200 CGG repeats in the Fragile X (FMR1) gene.
+An individual with the Fragile X permutation is a male or female who has between 55-200 CGG repeats in the Fragile X (FMR1) gene.
 The full mutation is defined as over 200 CGG repeats.
-(A normal FMR1 gene has 6-54 CGG repeats.)
+(A typical FMR1 gene has 6-54 CGG repeats.)
 Occasionally a female with a full mutation shows little or no effect of the full mutation and is sometimes referred to as a “full mutation carrier.”
-However, most of the time, the term “carrier” is used for those with a premutation.
+However, most of the time, the term “carrier” is used and associated with those with a premutation.

 Intermediate or “Gray Area” Alleles